 Origins and ingredients

 I developed this recipe years ago, and started with something a little different: Broccoli Cheese and Potato Soup.
 I love that soup, but I wanted a “just potato” version.
-So I used the BC&PS as my starting point and fine-tuned it over the years.
+So I used the Broccoli soup as my starting point and fine-tuned it over the years.

 Like many soups, this starts with a mirepoix [pronounced: MEER-pwah) (onions, celery and carrot), which is sautéed in oil for about 5 minutes.

 Add some garlic, then flour, salt and pepper.
-Then, add in the potatoes and liquids (broth and milk) and heat to boiling.
+Then, add in the potatoes and liquids (vegetable or chicken broth and milk) and heat to boiling.